Questions in Number Theory

 Fermat's Last Theorem, therefore, was really a conjecture for 356 years and only became a true theorem in 1993.
 Others, such as Euclid's Proof of Infinite Primes (which proves that prime numbers are limitless), has remained a solid model of mathematical reasoning since 300 B.C.
 Still other number theory conjectures, both old and new, remain unproofed.

 Numbers are as infinite as human understanding is finite, so number theory and its various subfields will continue to captivate the minds of math lovers for ages.
 Old problems may fall, but new and more complicated conjectures will rise.

-Explore the links on the next page for more information on mathematics.
+Explore the links below for more information on mathematics.

 - LeVeque, William J. "Elementary Theory of Numbers."
 Dover Publications, Inc. 1990.

 - Silverman, Joseph H. "A Friendly Introduction to Number Theory."
 1997.
 Prentice Hall.

 - "Solving Fermat: Andrew Wiles."
 NOVA Online.
 November 2000.
 (June 9, 2011) http://www.pbs.org/wgbh/nova/proof/wiles.html